How Can We Save Coral? Coral Reefs Are In Danger

 How Can We Save Coral Reefs?

-Coral reefs give significant ecosystem benefits since they protect coastal regions, are a wellspring of food and medications and are used as recreational spaces.
-Though a few species in coral reefs can adjust to anthropogenic environmental change dangers, it remains critical for us to protect our coral reef environments effectively.
+Coral reefs give significant ecosystem benefits since they protect coastal regions, are a wellspring of food and medications, and are used as recreational spaces.
+Though a few species in coral reefs can adjust to anthropogenic environmental change dangers, we must effectively protect our coral reef environments.

-We should do as such not just because reefs provide us with such countless advantages, but since we must protect the marine lives that depend on healthy reef environments for survival.
+We should do as such because reefs provide us with countless advantages and because we must protect the marine lives that depend on healthy reef environments for survival.
 It is estimated that 90% of corals are endangered and could disappear by 2050.
 There are many ways to stop that from happening.

 The less water you use, the less runoff and wastewater will pollute the oceans.
 Build wastewater gardens (environmental waste recycling systems) in your home, school, or community.
-Every simple thing you do to aid with saving coral reefs has an impact!
+Every simple thing you do to save coral reefs has an impact!

-2. Use environmental or natural fertilizers in your gardens and on your lawns.
+2. Use environmental or natural fertilizers in your gardens and lawns.

 3. Plant a Tree.

-Plant a tree and you will lessen runoff into the seas.
-You will likewise add to changing global warming of our planet and the rising temperatures of our waters.
+Plant a tree, and you will lessen runoff into the seas.
+You will likewise add to the changing global warming of our planet and the rising temperatures of our waters.

 4. Arrange a seashore clean-up.